ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ## Using conditions in an IAM policy
 {: #fgac-conditions}

-### COS supports the following attributes to specify conditions for assigning fine-grained access on COS resources:
+COS supports the following attributes to specify conditions for assigning fine-grained access on COS resources:
-{: #fgac-attributes-supported}

-#### Prefix and Delimiter
+### Prefix and Delimiter
 {: #fgac-attributes-prefix-delimeter}

 **Prefix** and **Delimeter** are used together to scope all listing permissions to specific objects in a bucket.